 The researchers eventually discovered the reason, though it took more than two years of benchmark experimental studies and lots of math.

 You can see the phenomenon at work in a video the researchers produced.
 Plastic microbeads dropped into a container of salt water topped with less dense fresh water are pulled down by the force of gravity and thrust upward by buoyancy.
 As they hang suspended, the interplay between buoyancy and diffusion — acting to balance out the concentration gradient of salt — creates flows around the microbeads, causing them to slowly move.
 Rather than moving randomly, however, they clump together, solving their own jigsaw-like puzzles.
 As the clusters grow, the fluid force increases.

 “It’s almost like we discovered an effective new force,” Camassa said.

-The discovery of this previously unknown first-principle mechanism opens the doors of understanding for how matter organizes in the environment.
+The discovery of this previously unknown first-principle mechanism opens the doors to understanding how matter organizes in the environment.
 In highly stratified bodies of water, such as estuaries and the deep ocean, being able to mathematically understand the phenomenon may allow scientists to model and predict the location of biological hotspots, including feeding grounds for commercial fish or endangered species.
 Harnessing the power of the phenomenon might also lead to better ways to locate ocean microplastics or even petroleum from deep-sea oil spills.
-Or, in an industrial-sized version of the Fluids Lab experiment, the mechanism might be used to sort materials of different densities, for example different colors of crushed recyclable glass.
+Or, in an industrial-sized version of the Fluids Lab experiment, the mechanism might be used to sort materials of different densities, for example, different colors of crushed recyclable glass.

 “We’ve been working for years with stratified systems, typically looking at how stuff falls through them,” McLaughlin said.
 “This is one of the most exciting things I’ve encountered in my career.”